IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 Room EQ Wizard EQ Copy-Paste Assistant script for DSP software which not captures EQ settings from clipboard.

 Room EQ Wizard (REW) includes several predefined profiles for popular DSP models, and some DSP software allows you to paste EQ settings directly from REW.
 However, many DSP applications don’t support this feature, requiring you to enter the values manually.
 This is where this assistant script comes in.
 It assists with the EQ copy-paste procedure from REW software into your DSP app's EQ settings.
 You just need to run it in the background while working with REW EQ settings and ensure your DSP software is running.
 When you are ready with EQ filters, hit the "Copy" button in the EQ filters section of REW.
 This tool will then prompt you to confirm if you want to paste the copied data into your DSP app.
 After your confirmation, it will bring the DSP process to the foreground, and you will need to click on the first band where the keystroke sequence will start to paste the data.
 Isn't it better to do manipulations with imported DSP settings file directly?
 The answer is - no. You shouldn’t mess with an imported DSP settings file — it’s safer that way and helps avoid file corruption.
 Just watch what’s being passed to the settings.
 Some DSP files aren’t plain text; for example, ESX settings files are password-protected and look binary inside.

-The script uses its own profiles (in JSON format), which store the DSP software application name (wildcards `*` are accepted), the keystroke sequence for inputting the data into the DSP, and the Q divider.
-The Q divider is used to adjust Q values when the predefined generic EQ profiles with Q/WB format in the REW app do not match the Q format used in the DSP.
-Check the examples in the `./DSPProfiles` folder.
-Keystroke sequences can contain `{ENTER}`, `{RIGHT}`, `{LEFT}`, `{UP}`, `{DOWN}`, `{TAB}`, etc., depending on how navigation through EQ bands is implemented in your DSP software.

 This is just an initial version of the tool.
 Experiment with it, create your own DSP profiles, and have fun!
 Once you tested your own DSP profile please share it in the Discussion section of the repository so it will be added to the repo.